Logan007/pucr/README.md

 ## Status, To-Do and Thoughts

 This all is _work in progress_!
-The code still is extremly polluted with `fprintf`s to `stderr` and other things – absolutely, a clean-up definetly is required soon.
-It has nearly no error checking and therefore is sensitive to malformed data.
+The code still is extremly polluted with `fprintf`s to `stderr` and other things – absolutely, a clean-up definetly is required soon; it shall not be procrestinated anymore.
+The code has nearly no error checking and therefore is sensitive to malformed data.
 Also, the `fast_lane` is still hard-coded in line 22 where `0` is slowest, and `3` should be the fastest, `1` and `2` something in between – check it out.

 The `ivanova.bin`-file now regularily gets compressed to __8951__ bytes including the header and a few more for the fast lanes.